jgnewman/heathen/README.md

 specify the `output` property, the output will go to the console.
 If you don't specify the `input` property, you'll end up with an empty JavaScript module.

+There is also one more option not shown in the above example.
+If you specify a `modulize` property and set it to `false`, your compiled output will not be wrapped in a module.

 Syntax
 ------